Nikki Haley resigns, will leave UN ambassador post at the end of the year

-Nikki Haley has resigned as the U.S. ambassador to the United Nations, according to multiple media reports.
+Nikki Haley has resigned as the U.S. ambassador to the United Nations.

 President Trump met with Haley in the Oval Office to discuss her departure.
 Haley announced she would be leaving at the end of the year, because she "wants to take a break."